History of the

 Inauguration and buildings

-In 1902, the Jewish Community of Hamburg acquired a building site from the local authorities at Bornplatz.
-The construction of the synagogue began on-site in 1904 according to the plans of thearchitects, Ernst Friedheim and Semmy Engel.
-The building comprised a total of 1,200 seats for attending service - 700 for men and 500 for women.
+In 1902, the Jewish Community of Hamburg acquired a building site from the council at Bornplatz.
+The on-site construction of the synagogue began in 1904 according to the plans of the architects, Ernst Friedheim and Semmy Engel.
+The building comprised a total of 1,200 seats for worshippers - 700 for men and 500 for women.

 The Bornplatz Synagogue was inaugurated on September 13th 1906.

 Next to the Bornplatz Synagogue there was a community center.
-It was easy to recognize the urban unity of the buildings, the commonality, but still a clear demarcation between the sacral synagogue building and the outer building.
+It was easy to recognize the urban unity of the buildings, the common style of architecture, but still a clear demarcation between the sacral synagogue building and the outer communal building.
 The annex contained administrative rooms, a weekday synagogue, the mikveh (ritual immersion bath), a reading and study room and a few other utility rooms.

 Virtual tour